AUSTRALIAN RESEARCH COUNCIL

 Thesis title: Hitting Times for Markov Population Processes Subject to Catastrophes

-Ben has worked on a range of problems in stochastic modelling of complex biological systems.
-He has determined the extinction probabilities and expected extinction times for the Markovian catastrophe process in continuous time, with a general transition rate function, and has given necessary and sufficient conditions for explosivity.
-Ben has developed truncation procedures for estimating persistence in populations which may be affected by catastrophic events, and which are either unbounded or have very large ceilings.
-He has developed theory for first-exit time problems in the context of general piecewise-deterministic processes, providing a general, robust numerical procedure for estimating first-exit times and implemented this using techniques from interval analysis.
+Ben worked on a range of problems in stochastic modelling of complex biological systems.
+He determined the extinction probabilities and expected extinction times for the Markovian catastrophe process in continuous time, with a general transition rate function, and gave necessary and sufficient conditions for explosivity.
+Ben developed truncation procedures for estimating persistence in populations which may be affected by catastrophic events, and which are either unbounded or have very large ceilings.
+He developed theory for first-exit time problems in the context of general piecewise-deterministic processes, providing a general, robust numerical procedure for estimating first-exit times and implemented this using techniques from interval analysis.

 Ben is a research scientist in the Cancer Epidemiology Unit at the University of Oxford having previously held a postdoctoral position in the School of Biological Sciences at the University of Bristol.